History Files

 FeatureHuman history in Asia as a whole provides one of the earliest stories outside of the Near East and Africa, However, framed to the north by East Asia and to the west by South Asia, human history in South-East Asia is relatively obscure.
 It was South Asia which witnessed the earliest presence of anatomically modern humans in the form of Homo sapiens - between about 70,000-60,000 BC.
 From there they either drifted into South-East Asia and Oceania or, around 60,000 BC, entered East Asia (see the Hominid Chronology feature link for more).

 Evidence of human habitation in caves in north-eastern Vietnam's Ba Be National Park were announced in 2020, having been dated to about 18,000 BC.
-With these finds belonging to the Palaeolithic South-East Asian Son Vi culture, Vietnam's earliest named culture, most of the finds were found in Tham Kit Cave.
-They included stone tools, traces of an oven, and animal teeth and bones.
-Importantly, the cave is near a lake, so early humans there would have had access to water.
+With these finds belonging to the Son Vi culture of Palaeolithic South-East Asia, Vietnam's earliest named culture, most of the finds were found in Tham Kit Cave, including stone tools and animal teeth and bones, and with a nearby lake to provide water.

 Over the preceding twenty years, archaeology had already accumulated increasing amounts of evidence to support the emergence of rice farming in South-East Asia between 2500-2000 BC (in the gap between the decline of the Da But culture and the rise of the Phung-nguyen culture), accompanied by tools and pottery which revealed links to southern China (see 2500 BC, below).